The following was first published on page A9 of the Washington Times on 03/03/2016.

 All persons wishing to present their views on these subjects may call the Office of the Clerk to the Board at 703-324-3151 to be placed on the Speakers List, or may appear and be heard.
 As required by law, copies of the full text of proposed ordinances, plans and amendments, as applicable, as well as other documents relating to the aforementioned subjects, are on file and may be examined at the Office of the Clerk to the Board of Supervisors, Suite 533 of the Fairfax County Government Center, 12000 Government Center Parkway, Fairfax, Virginia.
-For the convenience of the public, copies may also be distributed to the County's Regional and Community Public Libraries.
+[No mention of copies distributed to the County's libraries this year.]

 Fairfax County supports the Americans with Disabilities Act by making reasonable accommodations for persons with disabilities.
 Open captioning will be provided in the Board Auditorium.
-For sign language interpreters or other accommodations, please call the Clerk's Office, 703-324-3151, TTY: 703-324-3903 no later than 48 hours before the public hearing.
+For sign language interpreters or other accommodations, please call the Clerk's Office, 703-324-3151, TTY 711 (Virginia Relay Center) no later than 48 hours before the public hearing.
 Assistive listening devices will be available at the meeting.

-Copies of the FY 2016 Advertised Budget Plan and the Advertised Capital Improvement Program for Fiscal Years 2016-2020 (With Future Fiscal Years to 2026) are available on the Internet at http://www.fairfaxcounty.gov/dmb/ and at the Office of the Clerk to the Board of Supervisors at 12000 Government Center Parkway, Suite 533, Fairfax, Virginia.
+Copies of the FY 2017 Advertised Budget Plan and the Advertised Capital Improvement Program for Fiscal Years 2016-2020 (With Future Fiscal Years to 2026) are available on the Internet at http://www.fairfaxcounty.gov/dmb/ and at the Office of the Clerk to the Board of Supervisors at 12000 Government Center Parkway, Suite 533, Fairfax, Virginia.
 [No mention of copies distributed to the County's libraries this year.]

 A Copy - Teste: